sensu/sensu-docs-legacy/source/docs/0.13/adding_a_metric.md

 ## Adding a metrics check script to the client {#adding-a-metrics-check-script-to-the-client}

 First we need to add a metrics check script to the client.
-We're going to use `load-metrics.rb` from the [sensu-community-plugins](https://github.com/sensu/sensu-community-plugins) repo.
+We're going to use `plugins/system/load-metrics.rb` from the [sensu-community-plugins](https://github.com/sensu/sensu-community-plugins) repo.
 A metrics check script is like a normal check script but returns a structured metric to `STDOUT` and always exits with an exit code of `0`.

 Let's download and install `load-metrics.rb`: